These vegan buckwheat pancakes are healthy vegan, gluten-free fluffy pancakes to start the day.

 - Baking soda

 - Apple cider vinegar – activate the leaving agents and creates vegan buttermilk when combined with plant-based milk.

 - Unsweetened almond milk – this is the best milk substitute for pancakes.
 It’s light and tasteless.
 You can also use other plant-based milk, but it makes heavier pancakes if you use soy milk or oat milk.
 Also, if you can make these pancake recipes with no milk, simply use water!

-- Liquid sweetener – I love to use unrefined sugar, so the best liquid sweetener are brown rice syrup, agave syrup, coconut syrup, maple syrup.
+- Liquid sweetener – I love to use unrefined sugar, so the best liquid sweeteners are brown rice syrup, agave syrup, coconut syrup, and maple syrup.

 - Vanilla extract

 - Coconut oil or any oil you like, almond oil, or avocado oil are healthy options.
 You can substitute oil with apple sauce for an oil-free vegan pancake recipe.
 Note that this will make the pancakes will be a bit denser.

 The vinegar will slightly curdle the dairy-free milk and help the pancakes rise more.
 Set aside while you combine the dry ingredients together in another bowl.